 Kincora Copper Limited (the "Company" or "Kincora") is a junior resource company engaged in the acquisition, exploration and development of mineral properties, with a focus on copper-gold projects in Mongolia.
-Our objective is to create value for shareholders through the advancement and discovery of porphyry copper-gold-molybdenum and epithermal precious metal deposits, particularly focused on the next generation of Tier 1 porphyries in the under explored Southern Gobi copper-gold belt.
+Our objective is to create value for shareholders through the systematic exploration and discovery copper-gold and precious metal deposits, particularly focused on the next generation of Tier 1 porphyries in the under explored Southern Gobi belt, and further countercyclical corporate and expansion opportunities in Mongolia.

-In late 2016, the Company completed a transformational transaction, with a private company (IBEX), to form the dominant landholding in the most prospective areas of the copper belt between and on strike from Rio Tinto's largest global expansion project, the Oyu Tolgoi mine, and the private Tsagaan Suvarga Serven Sukhait development project.
+In late 2015, the Company again consolidated the western license at Bronze Fox, restoring unencumbered access to the West Kasulu prospect, and in late 2016, completed a transformational transaction with a private company (IBEX).
+The merger with IBEX formed the dominant landholding in the most prospective areas of the copper belt between and on strike from Rio Tinto's largest global expansion project, the Oyu Tolgoi mine, and the private Tsagaan Suvarga Serven Sukhait development project.
 The portfolio and targets included has attracted a first class Technical Team who are credited with multiple discoveries of Tier 1 copper projects.
-During the third quarter of 2017, Kincora closed the first significant capital raising post the IBEX transaction, providing a 12 months budget that supports the first modern Tier 1 drill testing and district scale reconnaissance exploration program in the world class Southern Gobi porphyry belt.
+During the third quarter of 2017, Kincora closed the first significant capital raising post the consolidation of Bronze Fox and the IBEX transaction, providing a twelve-month budget that supports the first modern Tier 1 drill testing and district scale reconnaissance exploration program in the highly mineralized but vastly underexplored Southern Gobi porphyry belt.

-The Company is a reporting issuer in Ontario, British Columbia and Alberta, Canada.
-The Company's common shares trade on the TSX Venture Exchange under the symbol KCC and its website is www.kincoracopper.com.
+Kincora is based in Ulaanbaatar, has a year round camp in the Southern Gobi, and a corporate office in Vancouver.
+The Company is a reporting issuer in Ontario, British Columbia and Alberta, Canada, with its common shares trading on the TSX Venture Exchange under the symbol KCC.
+For further information please refer to our website: www.kincoracopper.com.